jeffoconnorau/AGMPowerCLI/GCBDR.md

 ### Management server details check - PowerShell

-We can confirm our management console details as follows (needs AGMPowerCLI  module installed):
+We can confirm our management console details as follows:
 ```
 PS /> Get-GoogleCloudBackupDRConsole -project avwservicelab1 -location asia-southeast1